hyung-hwan/qse/qse/doc/page/awk-lang.md

 Tokens
 ------

-When QSEAWK parses a program, it classifies the a series of input charcters into meaningful tokens.
+When QSEAWK parses a program, it classifies a series of input characters into meaningful tokens.
 It can extract the smallest meaningful unit through this tokenization process.
-There are

 ### Numbers ###